 Style yourself with fine silks and fabrics in Old Dubai

 Head to the historic Bur Dubai neighbourhood and discover a number of colourful fabrics in the Textile Souk.
-You can skim through an endless selection of raw silk, cotton, and embroidered fabrics at this market.
+You can skim through an endless selection of raw silk, cotton and embroidered fabrics at this market.
 You're bound to find the exact print and colour you're looking for among the hundreds of reels of cloth.
-Located just across Dubai Creek from many other popular souks, visitors will encounter dozens of markets and stalls at the famous Textile Souk.
+Located just across the Dubai Creek from many other popular souks, visitors will encounter dozens of shops and stalls at this famous market.

 Traditional shopping at Bur Dubai's own little India